 Schedule a Visit

 Contact our Ottawa orthodontics office to schedule your consultation.
+We serve orthodontics patients in Kanata, Ottawa and surrounding communities.
 Dr. Barakat is a highly trained orthodontist that provides compassionate care for your whole family.
 No matter your age, braces, and retainers can help to realign your teeth and restore your confidence in your smile.